lit/lit-element/docs/_guide/styles.md

 {% include project.html folder="style/perinstanceexpressions" openFile="my-element.js" %}

-### In an external stylesheet
+### Import an external stylesheet {#external-stylesheet}

 We recommend placing your styles in a static `styles` property for optimal performance.
-However, you can include an external stylesheet in your template with a `<link>`:
+However, you can include an external style sheet in your template with a `<link>`:

 ```js
 {% include projects/style/where/my-element.js %}